mattstermiller/koffee/README.md

     - Press `U` to redo the last action that was undone.
 Note that performing any action after an undo will clear the redo list.

 #### Other
-- Open Windows Explorer at your current location with `Ctrl + e`
+- Open Windows Explorer at your current location with `Ctrl + Shift + e`
 - Open Commandline at your current location with `Ctrl + Shift + c`
 - Toggle between Windows-style and Unix-style path formats with `F9`

+There are more commands at your disposal.
+Check the Settings window ful the full list of commands and their key bindings!

 ## Version History